 The FDP proposes a bonus for Hartz IV recipients who save on heating costs.
 “For many people, the significantly increased prices are the most important incentive to save gas,” said parliamentary group vice-chairman Lukas Köhler of the editorial network Germany according to a preliminary report.

 “However, anyone who receives unemployment benefit II does not have this incentive, since the costs are usually fully borne by the job center,” he adds.
 “In order to change that, I propose that the ALG II recipients receive a financial share in the saved heating costs in the future.”
 Anyone who uses less gas than in previous years would receive a large part of the heating costs saved as a result.
-That could be 80 percent, for example.
+That might be 80 percent, for example.
 “In this way, economical heating would not only have an impact on gas consumption, but also directly on the accounts of ALG II recipients.”

 00:13 – Two Russians sanctioned for meddling in US elections